kitao/processing.rb/README.md

 - Consists of a single file with about two hundred lines of code and easy to extend by yourself
 - Requires no configuration file and detects Processing-related files automatically on both Mac and Windows
-- Reloads the sketch files and modules automatically when the related files are updated
+- Reloads the sketch file and used modules automatically when the related files are updated
 - Available to use extension libraries for Processing with just adding a few line code in the same way as Processing
-- Provides useful functions for live coding, such as specifying the window position and showing it in the topmost
+- Provides useful functions for live coding, such as setting the window position and showing it in the topmost

 ## Screenshots